 In Canada, cold weather is responsible for a significant number of health problems and deaths.
-The cold can have direct and indirect effects on health.
-The main direct effects are frostbite and hypothermia.
-It can also have an indirect effect on health, by aggravating certain illnesses, for example.
+It can have direct effects on health, such as frostbite and hypothermia.
+The cold can also have an indirect effect on health, by aggravating certain illnesses.
 Carbon monoxide poisoning is also an indirect effect of the cold on health.

 Cold weather can aggravate certain respiratory illnesses, such as asthma, chronic bronchitis and emphysema.